Chapter 31

 Part B

-Find the magnitude of the current density J_3in wire 3.
+Find the magnitude of the current density in wire 3.
 The diameter of wire 3 is 1.5 millimeters.

 Express your answer in amperes per square millimeter to two significant figures.